Gender inequality in Australia

 Gender inequality can be defined as the unequal treatment of individuals based on their gender.
 Individuals can be marginalised and discriminated from society and be restricted to participate in society due to their gender.
 Australian women, men, and transgender and non-binary people may all experience aspects of gender inequality.
+In 2017, Australia ranked as the 35th best country for gender equality.

 Legislation

 Various legislation such as the Sex Discrimination Act 1984 addresses gender inequality.
 The legislation covers the issues of discrimination in education, partnerships, marital status, sexual harassment and potential pregnancy.
 This legislation was pushed and supported by the Bill put forward by South Australia's Premier, Don Dunstan in 1975.

 The Workplace Gender Equality Agency is an Australian Government statutory agency charged with promoting and improving gender equality in Australian workplaces.
 It is responsible for administering the Workplace Gender Equality Act 2012, which replaced the Equal Opportunity for Women in the Workplace Act 1999.
 The Workplace Gender Equality Agency was formerly known as the Equal Opportunity for Women in the Workplace Agency.